-The company – the biggest foreign exchange business in the world, is carrying out an urgent investigation into how the details were leaked; however, initial findings point to human error, rather than a hack attack.
+The company – claimed to be the biggest foreign exchange business in the world – insists it is carrying out an urgent investigation into how the details were leaked; however, initial findings point to human error, rather than a hack attack.

 A Travelex spokesman said: “We are urgently investigating how some customer data was recently discovered to have been disclosed externally.
 All affected customers have been contacted with advice on what precautionary action to take.
 We are confident that no financial information has been disclosed.

 “The security of our customers’ information is paramount and a full investigation is underway.
 We are sorry to all our customers affected if there has been any inconvenience caused as a result of this incident.”

 In 2016, Tesco Bank was forced to apologise after a hack attack on its online systems saw up to 20,000 current accounts emptied by fraudsters, with some losing thousands of pounds.